2019 Sanofi - Institut Pasteur Awards rules

 - The scientific field

-- The category (International, National Junior)
+- The category (International senior, International Junior)

-- Name (last, first), date of birth, title, institution, employers, nationality, year of doctoral degree (last one if more than one), mailing address, email, office telephone number, cell phone number and fax number of the applicant (a copy of ID is requested)
+- Name (last, first), date of birth, title, institution, employers, nationality, year of doctoral degree (last one if more than one), mailing address, email, office telephone number, cell phone number and fax number of the applicant (a copy of ID or passport is requested)

 - Short curriculum vitae of the candidate (no more than 2 pages)